Kaveeshamalindi/RAG-Chatbot/README.md

 ### 4. Splitting Text into Chunks

-Large documents are divided into smaller sections called chunks.
+Large documents are divided into smaller sections called **chunks**.

 The process is: